 Natalie has a bachelor of science from Central Michigan University, as well as additional, advanced education in business marketing strategy from Kellogg School of Business.
 She also serves on the board of the Cystic Fibrosis Foundation.

 In addition to being an Advisor, Heather Sheehan is AWESOME’s Director, Member Engagement and Sponsorships.
-She is also an Advisor to Danaher Corporation, where she formerly was Vice President, Indirect Sourcing and Logistics.
-As Danaher’s co-Chief Procurement Officer, she had worldwide responsibility for non-production and logistics sourcing, strategy, and implementation across the corporation’s 40-plus operating companies.
-She was involved with operations in 125 countries, primarily in North America, Europe, and Asia and has led successful changes in supply chain processes, policies, talent, quality, efficiency, and acquisitions as Danaher has grown from $3 billion to over $19 billion in revenues in the past 12 years.
+She is also the owner of Crispy Concepts LLC where she consults on leadership and supply chain.
+In 2015, she retired as Danaher Corporation’s co-Chief Procurement Officer where she had worldwide responsibility for non-production and logistics sourcing, strategy, and implementation across the corporation’s 40-plus operating companies.
+She was involved with operations in 125 countries and led successful changes in supply chain processes, policies, talent, quality, efficiency, and acquisitions as Danaher grew from $3 billion to over $20 billion in revenues in her 13 years with the company.

-Heather’s career experience spans nearly 30 years in the manufacturing and transportation industries and includes experience living and working in Hong Kong.
+Heather’s career experience spans over 30 years in the manufacturing and transportation industries and includes experience living and working in Asia.
 Prior to joining Danaher in 2002, Heather held various leadership positions in procurement, logistics and marketing with Honeywell, Union Pacific Corporation and NCR Corporation.

-Heather has served on the Council of Supply Chain Management Professionals’ board of directors for 10 years and this year was elected Chairman of the Board.
+Heather is on the Council of Supply Chain Management Professionals’ board of directors, serving since 2003, and is past Chairman of the Board.

 She earned a Bachelor of Science degree from the Pennsylvania State University and a Master of Science degree from Carnegie Mellon University.